decentraland/old-documentation/_posts/examples/2018-01-04-video-tutorials.md

 {%  include youtube.html video_id='7RSsBmm-rVs'  %}

+## Add a collider to a 3D model

+This tutorial shows how you can add a collider to a 3D model.
+Colliders prevent users of your scene from walking through things.
+They are separate objects that are invisible but occupy space and stand in for what are often more geometrically complex objects.

+{%  include youtube.html video_id='LfrekdeEK2I'  %}

 ## Jukebox

 This tutorial shows how you can build a jukebox.
 It includes an array of animated buttons that can be interacted with, each button triggers the playing of a different song.